UTSAVS26/NeurIPS-2024---Predict-New-Medicines-with-BELKA/README.md

 ![BELKA Logo](images/belka_logo.png)

 ## Overview
-In this competition, you'll develop machine learning (ML) models to predict the binding affinity of small molecules to specific protein targets.
+In this competition, we'll develop machine learning (ML) models to predict the binding affinity of small molecules to specific protein targets.
 This is a critical step in drug development for the pharmaceutical industry, paving the way for more accurate drug discovery.
-You'll help predict which drug-like small molecules (chemicals) will bind to three possible protein targets.
+We'll help predict which drug-like small molecules (chemicals) will bind to three possible protein targets.

 ### Important Dates
 - **Start Date:** April 4, 2024
 - **Entry Deadline:** July 1, 2024
 - **Team Merger Deadline:** July 1, 2024
 - **Final Submission Deadline:** July 8, 2024

-## Prizes
-🏆 **First Prize:** $12,000
-🥈 **Second Prize:** $10,000
-🥉 **Third Prize:** $10,000
-🏅 **Fourth Prize:** $8,000
-🎖️ **Fifth Prize:** $5,000
-👨‍🎓 **Top Student Group:** $5,000

-## Data Description
-The competition dataset contains binding information for small molecules to three protein targets using DNA-encoded chemical library (DEL) technology.
-The dataset includes:

-- **train.csv / train.parquet**: Training data
-- **test.csv / test.parquet**: Test data
-- **sample_submission.csv**: Sample submission file
+-
+To download the data, please visit the [Kaggle competition page](https://www.kaggle.com/competitions/leash-BELKA).

 ## Evaluation
 The evaluation metric for this competition is the average precision calculated for each (protein, split group) and then averaged for the final score.
 Please refer to the [official forum post](https://kaggle.com/competitions/leash-BELKA/discussion) for more details.